mrmattwilkins/mdorg/README.md

         ./manage.py  createsuperuser

-    hen can browse to http://localhost:8000/admin and login to make a regular user
+   then can browse to http://localhost:8000/admin and login to make a regular user.
+   NB: due to the reverse proxy only urls starting with recipes get through, but the admin interface starts with admin, so the admin interface is only available by starting the development server.
+Extra security, but also I couldn't figure out how to do otherwise.

 ## Running Django in production